Abin-Isaac/100DaysOfCode_Rust/README.md

 If you want you can created mutable varaibles using mut keyword

-and if you reassign any mutable variables without usage then Rust can give you a waring...so dont waste resources..OKAY ?
+and if you reassign any mutable variables without usage then Rust can give you a warning...so dont waste resources..OKAY ?

 Run the code here
 https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=581ded6c9c86f4db38abb3945529f5bf